 You’ll not only be ahead of the holiday game next year but you will feel so good knowing that you saved money along the way.

-I wrote a blog post about planning Christmas in July.
-Some readers laughed and said they couldn’t even think about the holidays in the summer months.
 But by starting the planning process and stocking up on gift wrap supplies months before Christmas, you will be so organized and less stressed.

 Scissors and Scotch tape are obvious to you I’m sure.
 But I’m going to mention them anyway.